 You may petition any claim rejected by OWCP by following the appeal rights process outlined in the rejection notice you received by mail from OWCP, or in the OWCP information guide, When Injured at Work.
-This guide and other resources about claims under FECA are available on the Division of Federal Employees' Compensation Home Page at http://www.dol.gov/owcp/dfec/regs/compliance/ca-11.htm.
+This guide and other resources about claims under FECA are available on the Division of Federal Employees' Compensation Home Page.